rajshritotla/Front-End-Mini-Projects/Invoice Generator Using Typescript/README.md

-This is a very simple invoice application, designed to practice TypeScript.
+This is a simple invoice application, designed to practice TypeScript.

 # Invoice exercise
 Created a class (or classes) that resemble an "Invoice" system that a business might use to represent invoices.